 Clayton M. Christensen is the world’s leading authority on innovation, most notably due to his all-time classic “The Innovator’s Dilemma,” just about the only business book Steve Jobs ever thought was valuable to him.

-This book is more geared towards helping you balance professional life with, well, the rest of it.
+How Will You Measure Your Life is more geared towards helping you balance professional life with, well, the rest of it.
 It points out that counterintuitively, taking time away from work for family, relationships, etc. can have a huge positive impact on your career and happiness – in the long run.

 Because these benefits take a long time to shine through, it’s hard to invest the time right now and trust the process, and this is where the book can help.